tobiashomie/comdocs/docs/subspace/register.md

 ---

 # Subspace Module
-This involves a runthrough of the main function of subspace.
-We recommend going through the code if you want to understand the full extent of this module as there are alot of functions
+This involves a run-through of the main function of subspace.
+We recommend going through the code if you want to understand the full extent of this module as there are a lot of functions

 ## ROOT KEY